RABBI DR. MEESH HAMMER-KOSSOY

 Meesh is also a graduate of NATIV , Pardes, Midreshet Lindenbaum , MaTaN , Drisha , and ATID.
 She has received many fellowships including Lady Davis, National Foundation for Jewish Culture, Memorial Foundation and ATID.
 She has also taught at NYU, Drisha and Midreshet Lindenbaum.
 In 2015, Meesh completed her studies at Beit Midrash Har’el and received rabbinic ordination from Rabbi Herzl Hefter and Rabbi Daniel Sperber.

-Click here to access Rabbi Meesh’s units for the ICJW Bea Zucker Calendar Study Series and her Social Justice Courses on Refugees and Prostitution.
+Click here to access Rabbi Meesh’s units for the ICJW Bea Zucker Calendar Study Series and her Social Justice Courses on Refugees, Prostitution, Sexual Harassment, Marriage and Democracy.

 DR. BONNA DEVORA HABERMAN z”l

 Dr. Bonna Devora Haberman wrote the ICJW Bea Zucker Online Bible Study Program and our course on Biblical Women.
 She was the first author of the ICJW Bea Zucker Calendar Study Series but she passed away before the course was completed.